Fantasy

 The delectable fragrance of the rock and cloud combined into a fresh minerality, and soon she was breathing the heavy scent of loam, moss, grass layering atop the effervescent essence of sky and water and stone.
 She was back.

-The wide opening narrowed in almost instantly, the firelight teasing from just around a corner.
-Guinevieve stopped short as her eyes locked with a set of warm brown ones.
-A small offshoot of the cave ended in a grotto padded in straw where a beige and cream speckled pegasus lay, legs folded under its body, sleepily, comfortably blinking as it stared at Guinevieve.
-She held her breath for a moment as the equine eyes bore into her own, noting her presence without reaction.
-Something human-like, wise and ancient, seemed to well in the swirl of brown and gold irises, and in the plain way its face was set, the gentle tousle of fawn colored mane streaked with aging silver.
-She couldn’t help but feel as though the horse had its lips pursed in a small smile, eyes gleaming with an omniscient knowing.
-The expression read, as clear as it would on a human’s face: Good, you’re finally here.
-I was expecting you.
+The wide opening narrowed instantly, the firelight teasing from just around a corner.
+Guinevieve locked eyes with warm brown ones.
+A small offshoot of the cave ended in a grotto padded in straw where a beige and cream speckled pegasus lay, legs folded under its body.
+She held her breath for a moment as the equine eyes bore into her own: human, wise, ancient, gleaming with an omniscient knowing.

-Guinevieve murmured, without knowing why, an inaudible greeting to the aged creature, inclining her head in something akin to respect, or acknowledgement of an unspoken understanding, and then waited a beat, as though the pegasus would begin to speak.
-As though it would suddenly explain some of the stormy disorientation in a regal, eloquent voice—tell her all of the missing pieces of Elris’ curse.
-Absurd, I’m being absolutely absurd.
+Guinevieve breathed an inaudible greeting to the aged creature, inclining her head in an unspoken understanding, and then waited a beat, as though it would suddenly explain some of the stormy disorientation, tell her the missing pieces of Elris’ curse.

-The chirruping whisper of trickling water began to sound, and looking to her left, she saw the small runnel of rainwater carved into the rock, locked in by a warped wood plank.
-It ran alongside her, following her progression into the cave.
-Soon she came upon breaches in the stone, pockets caved out with varying inhabitants—the first she saw stocked with chopped wood piled neatly in the enclave, the next was carved almost as high as the ceiling which still donned a foot or two above her head—and she was unusually tall, bordering on six feet—and had, to her extreme puzzlement, a planter approximately three feet by three feet with stalks of wheat growing out of it.
-A series of four smaller shelves squared into the stone on her right housed smaller planters in each, and the fragrance of herbs wafted—thyme, basil, mint, sage—on the opposing wall, the same structure contained delicate white buds of chamomile, needles of rosemary, prickled burrs of a dark green she had never seen, iridescent purple flowers with spiked leaves that smelled foreign and intoxicatingly sweet.
+The trickling of water sounded from a small runnel of rainwater carved into the rock, locked in by a warped wood plank.
+Soon she came upon breaches in the stone, pockets carved out, inhabited by resources.
+One stocked with chopped wood piled neatly in the enclave, the next carved as high as the ceiling held stalks of wheat growing from a planter.
+A series of four smaller shelves housed thyme, basil, mint, sage—on the opposing wall, delicate white buds of chamomile, needles of rosemary, prickled burrs she had never seen, iridescent purple flowers with spiked leaves.

-Suddenly, rounding a corner, she stumbled into a cavern glowing and warm with a hearth against the far wall; Elris was sat at a stubby round table, and an ancient man turned from the fire with a kettle bubbling in his thin, bony hand, smiling softly at her.
+Suddenly, rounding a corner, she stumbled into a cavern warm with a hearth against the far wall; Elris sat at a stubby round table, and an ancient man turned from the fire with a kettle bubbling in his thin, bony hand, smiling softly at her.

 “Ah, Guinevieve, I was hoping you’d show.”

 A few moments later, Guinevieve was sat, with an onslaught of paternal ushering, at the table with Elris.
-The pair were a touch too tall for the wooden chairs and shifted awkwardly as the old man busied about at a carved counter behind them, sifting herbs into the kettle, clattering teacups, and humming to himself.
+The old man busied about at a carved counter behind them, sifting herbs into the kettle, humming to himself.
 The squat chair creaked and strained with the weight of Elris’ armor.
-Guinevieve stared stubbornly at the tabletop, nicked and stained and etched with burn marks approximately the circumference of the kettle.
-A handful of times in the interim minutes the elder made tea, she threw Elris cold stares, deathly glares, which he took silently, eyes hidden, but his body angled to her signaled he was indeed watching her.

 “Sir Elris informed me of your contact with Eva,” he continued, “and I will say, I was awfully surprised to hear from her.”

 “The lovely sorceress who contacted you through the ring—she was always creative, hiding clues in such unique places.
-She must’ve foreseen this matrimony, as they often do, and felt there was no better place to leave a gem of such information than in a prophetic token of love, I will say, she was always delightfully witty like that.”
+She must’ve foreseen this matrimony, as they often do, and felt there was no better place to leave a gem of such information than in a prophetic token of love.
+I will say, she was always delightfully witty like this.

 “I am indeed, as she so basely named me, the man below the land that she speaks of.”
-Henrich smiled, thin lips spreading widely in what looked like delight.
-He sniffed the air in an exaggerated display, and then plucked the top of the kettle and glanced analytically at the steeping herbs, waving a hand to send a waft of the scent—sweet and heady and comforting—before lifting it warily, and pouring two cups, sliding one across the table to Guinevieve.
-“Drink, it's fine tea.
-I dry it myself,” he said, and then chuckled at the obviousness of the remark.
+Henrich smiled, thin lips spreading wide.
+He plucked the top of the kettle and glanced analytically at the steeping herbs before lifting it warily, and pouring two cups, sliding one across the table to Guinevieve.
+“Drink.
+A fine tea.
+I dry it myself.”

-“This is quite a puzzle, and my dears, it is lovely to have such a conundrum walk through my front door.
-Many years have passed since I’ve had company other than my beloved mare, Buggy, let alone visitors with such an interesting knot to untangle.”
-He sipped his tea, and then looked to Guinevieve and Elris with a harder gleam in his eye, a shadowed edge crossing his features.
-“You see,” he continued, his voice morphing with his expression from jovial to quite grave, “my dear Eva is dead.”
+“This is quite a puzzle, and my dear, it is lovely to have such a conundrum walk through my front door.
+Many years have passed since I’ve had company other than Buggy, the beloved mare, let alone visitors with such an interesting knot to untangle.”
+He sipped his tea, and a harder gleam shone in his eye, a shadowed edge crossing his features.
+“You see,” he continued, his voice morphing with his expression from jovial to grave, “my dear Eva is dead.”

 A sharp whine spliced through the air in her frozen terror.
 Before she could understand where the sound had come from, a long, elegant arrow was lodged clean through the creature’s neck; the feline had opened its mouth to let loose a roar, but nothing was emitted before it crumpled, toppling off the rock into the water right in front of her—its heavy body setting gentle waves lapping onto the shallow pebbled shore.
 Paralyzed, her mouth agape, she watched the river redden with its blood and felt the cold droplets of the bloodstained water that had splattered her face and fresh tunic.
 Sluggishly, the water gave way for the muscled corpse, pushing the dead weight south with the current.